connorslade/mslicer/slicer/README.md

           The speed to lift the platform after exposing each first layer, in mm/min [default: 65] --first-retract-speed <FIRST_RETRACT_SPEED>
-          The speed to retract (move down) the platform after exposing each first layer, in mm/min [default: 150] --mesh <MESH>
+          The speed to retract (move down) the platform after exposing each first layer, in mm/min [default: 150] --preview <PREVIEW>
+          Path to a preview image, will be scaled as needed --mesh <MESH>
           Path to a .stl or .obj file
       --position <POSITION>